 Without goals, you have no way to measure your progress as a business.
 Even something as simple as growing your Twitter following to 10k followers over the next year is a goal.
 Seeing your follower number increase month over month is a measure of your progress toward that goal.
 Without having a goal you have no way to know if your business is achieving the success you want it to.

 Setting business goals holds you accountable for your own success.
 Writing down what you need to do every day or every week to see your vision come to life is one sure fire way to make sure it gets done.
-There’s nothing I love more than seeing all my tasks have been marked off at the end of the week because that means I have moved that much closer to where I want to be.
+There’s nothing I love more than seeing all my tasks have been marked off at the end of the week because that means I have moved that

 Goals are the best motivation.
 There are very few things in the world that are more gratifying than marking a goal down as accomplished.
 If you want to make $10,000 a month by the end of the year you’ll do whatever it takes to get there.
 That’s the motivational power of goals.
 If you want it bad enough you’ll do the work to get there.